Wrap Your Arms Around Me: Composition and production

 Fältskog desired to work with producers such as Barry Gibb, Giorgio Moroder and Quincy Jones.

 Recordings for Wrap Your Arms Around Me were originally planned to take place at Polar Music Studios in Stockholm in mid-1982, but were postponed to late November due to her time being in need to record new songs for ABBA's upcoming compilation release.

 Looking for a producer for her project, Fältskog was first heavily inspired by Barbra Streisand's Guilty (1980) album that she contacted Bee Gees singer/producer Barry Gibb as the first in line to produce her upcoming album.
 However, Gibb insisted on producing it in Miami, but Fältskog refused to leave Sweden at the time.
 Although Gibb was interested, he first had to cooperate on a film, but the interest never came to fruition.
 Having Gibb being sidelined with a demanding schedule for the next two years, Fältskog had been considering other producers during the process.
 Additionally, Fältskog desired to team up with Giorgio Moroder and Quincy Jones, which Jones had been given high honours of producing Michael Jackson's critically acclaimed Off the Wall (1979) and Thriller (1982).
 However, she had chosen Australian producer, Mike Chapman, who heavily worked with Blondie and Smokie.
 Fältskog had previously met Chapman in London, who agreed to take part in producing her album, which came during the news that Blondie already had been disbanded.
+Fältskog had also desired to collaborate with Rainbow in 1980 for a potential album, but the project was never conceived.

 The majority of the album's writing and composition had been completed during the summer for three months.
 Fältskog and Chapman chose the songs from no fewer than four-hundred submitted cassettes, which she claimed that she had only listened to three-hundred of the tapes.
 Fältskog clarified that she "wanted to be fair" with the selection with the amount she wanted the record to be in that direction.
-She added, "So when I chose the songs with Mike and Stig [...] we didn't look at the authors.
+She added, "When I chose the songs with Mike and Stig [...] we didn't look at the authors.
 We picked nearly the same songs—considering how we did it, it's surprising that Russ Ballard and David Clark Allen have each songs on the record."
 Commenting on the latter, she said: